On this page

-Welcome to our blog post where we’ll explore the development process of a benthic coral reef analyzer, created in partnership with ReefSupport.
-Our goal is simple: to improve the tools available for monitoring coral reefs and marine environments.
-Let’s dive into how we’re making this happen!
+In this post we explore the development of a benthic coral reef analyzer, built in partnership with ReefSupport to improve the tools for monitoring coral reefs and marine environments.

 Leveraging computer vision for the segmentation of coral reefs in benthic imagery holds the potential to quantify the long-term growth or decline of coral cover within marine protected areas